Answer by chainlightningâ…ś

 Incoming search terms:

-- how did astrology start
+- how did astrological signs start

-- how did horoscopes start
+- when did horoscopes start